pulibrary/titiler-aws/README.md

   ```

 To add additional dependencies, for example other CDK libraries, just add
-them to your `setup.py` file and rerun the `pip install -r requirements.txt`
-command.
+them with the `pipenv install` command.

 ## Useful commands